henryn218/simple-python-synth/README.md

 ```
 Press the Esc key to exit.
 Note you won't be able to use your keyboard while the synthesiser is running.

-At the moment only 2 oscillators have been implemented, one for sine waves and the other square waves.
+At the moment 3 oscillators have been implemented, for sine waves, square waves and sawtooth waves.
 Follow the prompts to select which you want to use when you run the program.

 ## Playing notes